licitdev/docs/configuration/data-model/relationships.md

 recipes (collection)
 - id (primary key)
 - name
-- ingredients (an O2M alias field, does not exist in the database, displays items linked from recipe_ingredients)
+- ingredients (an M2M alias field, does not exist in the database, displays items linked from recipe_ingredients)
 ```

 ```
 recipes_ingredients (junction collection)
 - id (primary key)
-- recipe (an M2O, stores foreign key from recipes.id)
+- recipe (stores foreign key from recipes.id)
-- ingredient (an M2O, stores foreign key from ingredients.id)
+- ingredient (stores foreign key from ingredients.id)
 - quantity (optional a regular field, stores other data on the connection)
 ```